apache/cordova-electron/DOCUMENTATION.md

 When adding a plugin, if the plugin supports both the `electron` and `browser` platform, the `electron` portion will be used.
 If the plugin misses `electron`, but contains the `browser` implementation, it will fall back on the `browser` implementation.

 Internally, Electron is using Chromium (Chrome) as its web view.
-Some plugins may have condition written specifically for each browser.
-In this type of case, it may affect the behavior from what is intended.
-Since Electron may support feature that the browser does not, these plugins would need to be updated for Electron.
+Some plugins may have conditions written specifically for each different browser.
+In this case, it may affect the behavior from what is intended.
+Since Electron may support feature that the browser does not, these plugins would possibly need to be updated for the `electron` platform.